redhousestudio/redhousestudio.github.io/_projects/project1610-Prehension.md

 After the breakthrough album [Solipsism](../joep-beving-solipsism/) was released, Joep Beving and I started to work on the many new songs and ideas.
 It was a beautiful journey together.
 To perfect the beautiful piano stories that Joep created in every detail, we molded every moment of every track: the feel, the intention, the tempi, the loudness and softness, even a deviated tuning of the piano, and we synthesized it all together as a whole.
 Recorded and mixed in my RedHouse studio.

-We finalized the album in the mastering studio of [Darcy Proper](http://www.wisseloord.nl/mastering/) to make sure it was ready for the large audience that Joep’s music had found.
+Mastering by [Darcy Proper](http://www.wisseloord.nl/mastering/) to make sure it was ready for the large audience that Joep’s music had found.

 This album was signed with the legendary [Deutsche Grammophon](http://www.deutschegrammophon.com/en/cat/4797151?) label.
 In April 2019 the album received the [Golden Record Award](https://www.luister.nl/pianist-joep-beving-ontvangt-gouden-plaat/) in the Concertgebouw in Amsterdam.